-New agents are created with Default Personality and AI Disclosure When Asked enabled by default.
+New agents are created with the Default Tone (Professional) and AI Disclosure When Asked presets enabled by default.

 How It Works